Nadrieril/trillek-universe/README.md

  - All objects are points
  - Space is centered around a sun
  - Coordinates are (long long?) integer multiples of some length unit (I assume cm is precise enough)
- - There will be enough planets/moons/heavy bodies to need an efficient n-body algorithm
+ - There will be enough planets/moons/heavy bodies to justify an efficient (restricted) n-body algorithm
  - The masses of smaller bodies (asteroids, ships...) are negligible

 Goals: